DataVaccinator/vaccinatorJSClient/docs/vaccinator-js-class.md

 JavaScript Client API
 =====================

-The Client API is the interface that is provided by the vaccinator JavaScript API for client software developers.
+The Client API is the interface that is provided by the DataVaccinator JavaScript API for client software developers.

-Include the vaccinator JavaScript API and all needed classes into your existing application using this in the &lt;head&gt; section:
+Include the DataVaccinator JavaScript API and all needed classes into your existing application using this in the &lt;head&gt; section:

     <!-- start vaccinator include -->